Anurags2111/YOLO-Object-Detection/README.md

 # YOLO-Object-Detection
+## Description
+Project involved building an API that performs object detection of the images.
+The API takes images as input and return a response JSON which have all the bounding boxes of the captured items on the image and their coordinates.

+**Object Detection Algorithm used:** YOLO v2 (aka YOLO 9000) **Object Detection Library used:** Darkflow
+**Python Backend Framework used:** Flask

 ## What is YOLO v2 (aka YOLO 9000)
-YOLO9000 is a high speed, real time detection algorithm that can detect on OVER 9000! (object categories)
+YOLO9000 is a high speed, real time detection algorithm that can detect on OVER 9000! (object categories).
+It was originally written in a deep learning framework called 'Darknet'.
+Darknet was written in C language.
+To make it user-friendly, a tensorflow version of it called as 'Darkflow' was created.

 ## Step1 - Requirements
 - Python 3.5 or 3.6